Janet Ågren

-Lena Janet Yvonne Ågren (born 6 April 1949) is a Swedish former actress and model.
-She starred primarily in Italian exploitation films.
+Lena Janet Yvonne Ågren (born 6 April 1949) is a Swedish former actress and model, known for her roles in Italian exploitation films.

-Life and career
+Early life

-Ågren was born in Landskrona, Sweden, a town she once described to Italian entertainment journalists as a "Northern Naples".
+Ågren was born in Landskrona, Scania Province, a town she once described to Italian entertainment journalists as a "Northern Naples".
+After winning a beauty contest in Copenhagen, she began a modeling career, notably for Christian Dior.
 Her modeling career brought her to Rome where she studied acting at the Drama School directed by Alessandro Fersen.

+Acting career

-She made her film debut in Luciano Salce's Colpo di stato, and her early roles included the Michael Caine film Pulp (1972) as a receptionist, and the Jack Lemmon comedy Avanti!
+Ågren made her film debut in Luciano Salce's Colpo di stato, and her early roles included the Michael Caine film Pulp (1972) as a receptionist, and the Jack Lemmon comedy Avanti!
 (1972) as a nurse.
 She appeared in 57 films, including The Left Hand of the Law (1975), Lucio Fulci's City of the Living Dead (1980), Umberto Lenzi's Eaten Alive!
-(1980), Panic (1982), Red Sonja (1985), the Bud Spencer comedy Aladin (1986) and the cult horror film Ratman (1988).
+(1980), Panic (1982), Red Sonja (1985), the Bud Spencer comedy Aladdin (1986) and the cult horror film Ratman (1988).
 In the early 1980s, she also had a brief musical career.

+Personal life

+Ågren is married to Italian film producer Carlo Maietto.

-She quit acting in the early 1990s and moved to the US where she currently resides.
-She married the Italian film producer Carlo Maietto.
+Ågren left acting in the early 1990s and moved to the US where she currently resides.
+She works as an interior designer and decorator in Miami.